heydaws/amazon-ecs-catsndogs-workshop/Lab-1-Artifacts/lab1-detailed-steps.md

 22. Click the ECS cluster **catsndogsECScluster**.

 23. Click the **ECS Instances** tab and wait until the On-Demand instance appears in the list.
 You can continue the next task once the instance appears.
-If the instance does not appear within a few minutes, check the configuration of the Launch Configuration, specifically the **User data** script and the **VPC and subnet** selections.
+If the instance does not appear within a few minutes, check the configuration of the Launch Configuration, specifically the **User data** script, the **IAM role**, and the **VPC and subnet** selections.

 You should now have an ECS cluster composed of three instances from the Spot fleet request, and one instance from the on-demand Auto Scaling group.